FriendsOfSymfony/FOSHttpCacheBundle/README.md

         # only match login.example.com
         - { domain: ^login.example.com$, controls: { public: false, max_age: 0, s_maxage: 0, last_modified: "-1 hour" }, vary: [Accept-Encoding, Accept-Language] }
 ```

+The matches are tried from top to bottom, the first match is taken and applied.

 About the path parameter
 ------------------------